ejans/odoo_new_api_guideline/source/environment.rst

       self.y = 2
       self.z = 4

-On this sample each assignement will trigger a write.
+In this example each assignement will trigger a write.
-As the function is decorated with ``@api.one`` for each record in RecordSet write will be called 3 times.
+As the function is decorated with ``@api.one`` for each record in RecordSet, write will be called 3 times.
 So if you have 10 records in recordset the number of writes will be 10*3 = 30.

 This may cause some trouble on an heavy task.
 In that case you should do: ::